-The Career, Academic and Alumni Services Office understands that looking for a job can be stressful, particularly when the law student or graduate is seeking a job in an area outside the greater Washington metropolitan area.
+The Career and Academic Services Office understands that looking for a job can be stressful, particularly when the law student or graduate is seeking a job in an area outside the greater Washington metropolitan area.
 Reciprocity is one method in the job search process.

 Reciprocity is a mutual exchange of privileges.
 Law schools use reciprocity to provide reasonable access to their career resources for law students and graduates from other law schools who agree to provide similar access and services.